HarHarLinks/matrix-webhook-receiver/README.md

 Companion "receiver" to [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) for [matrix](https://matrix.org).

-The purpose of this app is to listen for generic webhook messages POSTed to a URI like https://example.com/mysecrettoken, repackage the content appropriately for matrix-appservice-webhooks, and POST it to there.
+The purpose of this app is to listen for generic webhook messages POSTed to a URL like https://example.com/mysecrettoken, repackage the content appropriately for matrix-appservice-webhooks, and POST it to there.

 ## Installation